 - Butter: Add a knob of butter along with the chili crisp to give the eggs a smooth, silky finish.

-- Chili Crisp: The chili crisp adds the right amount of kick.
+- Chili Crisp: A spoonful of chili crisp adds just a little bit of heat.

-- Garnish: Garnish the scrambled eggs with scallions or green onions and toasted sesame seeds or furikake seasoning.
+- Garnish: Garnish the scrambled eggs with chopped scallions or green onions, and toasted sesame seeds or furikake seasoning.
+You can even drizzle sesame oil on top if you’d like.

 Additions and Substitutions

-- Chilli scrambled eggs are versatile; use your favorite chili crisp or hot sauce.
-Use sambal oelek, Sriracha sauce, Caribbean hot sauce, skhug, salsa verde, shatta sauce, or freshly chopped peppers instead of chili crisp.
+- Swap the chili crisp.
+Add some heat to your scrambled eggs with a spoonful of your favorite chili crisp or hot sauce.
+Try sambal oelek, Sriracha sauce, or a homemade option like Caribbean hot sauce, skhug, salsa verde, and shatta sauce.
+You can even include freshly chopped peppers instead of chili crisp.

-- Whisk the eggs with sour cream, cottage cheese, or milk for extra creamy scrambled eggs.
+- Replace the water.
+Whisk the eggs with sour cream, cottage cheese, or milk for extra creamy scrambled eggs.

-- Include greens like arugula, kale, or spinach leaves.
+- Experiment with mix-ins.
+Include fresh greens like arugula, kale, or spinach leaves.
+Mushrooms and chopped onions or bell peppers are another tasty option.

 The best pan for scrambled eggs is a durable nonstick skillet.
 And make sure to use a rubber spatula or wooden spoon so you don’t disturb the nonstick coating on the pan.